SORADATA/AuraContent/README.md

-Here is a comprehensive `README.md` file for your project.
-It covers everything from installation to the complex logic we built (Dual-Visuals, Avatar Injection, etc.).

-You can create a file named `README.md` in your root folder and paste this directly.

----

 # 🎬 AutoShorts AI: The Automated Faceless Video Generator

 **AutoShorts AI** is a fully automated Python pipeline that creates viral-style "Faceless" YouTube Shorts and TikToks from a single topic.
 It handles the entire production chain: researching, scriptwriting, voiceover generation, stock footage sourcing, and advanced video editing with transitions and avatar injection.